chromity/beginning-ruby-solutions/README.md

 This repository contains my solution for "Beginning Ruby: From Novice To Professional"

 ## Installation
-Download or clone the repository, change directory to the folder of the chosen exercise then run it using Ruby supplementing the expect arguments.
+Download or clone the repository, change directory to the folder of the chosen exercise then run it using Ruby supplementing the expected arguments.

 ```
 git clone https://github.com/chromity/beginning-ruby-solutions/